What Classes Are Required in College? 2026 Guide

 10. Electives

+Electives are slightly different from the core courses.
+They are not technically the ''core curriculum'' but they are required to earn a degree.
 You will generally have a choice of electives within your major or minor, or outside of these requirements, that you are required to choose for your general education credits.
 These electives could be anything from art history and music theory courses to physical education courses like yoga and Pilates.

 Understanding General Education Requirements

 General education requirements can be confusing for some students.
 Many simply want to start the coursework for their major and finish their degree as fast as possible.
-However, general education requirements set a base curriculum for all undergraduate programs at a specific college, and they help to ensure that every student has a base level of knowledge that will help them throughout the rest of their degree program.
+However, general education requirements set a base curriculum for all undergraduate programs at a specific college, and they help to ensure that every student has a foundational level of knowledge that will help them throughout the rest of their degree program.

 Core Courses vs. Major Electives